rizdaprasetya/mt-alt-doc/en/core-api/direct-debit.md

 ### 4. Handling post-transaction
 When the transaction status changes, you are directly notified about the changes in the transaction through redirect URL and also on merchant backend.
 Midtrans sends HTTP notification to merchant backend.
 This ensures that you are updated of the transaction status securely.

-HTTP POST request with JSON body will be sent to your *Payment Notification URL* configured on dashboard.
+HTTP POST request with JSON body is sent to your *Payment Notification URL* configured on *Dashboard*.

 <details>
 <summary><b>Configuring Payment Notification URL</b></summary>
 <article>

 To configure the Payment Notification URL, follow the steps given below.
 1. Login to your MAP account.
 2. On the Home page, go to **SETTINGS > CONFIGURATION**.
    *Configuration* page is displayed.